MANOJPATRA1991/data-scientist-nanodegree/P5. Movies Recommender/README.md

 FunkSVD was a new method that we found to be useful for matrices with missing values.
 With this matrix factorization we decomposed a user-item (A) as follows:

-A=UVTA = UV^TA=UVT
+A = UV<sup>T</sup>

-Where
+where

-    UUU gives information about how users are related to latent features.
+U gives information about how users are related to latent features.

-    VTV^TVT gives information about how much each movie is related to latent features.
+V<sup>T</sup> gives information about how much each movie is related to latent features.

 We found that we could iterate to find the latent features in each of these matrices using gradient descent.
 We wrote a function to implement gradient descent to find the values within these two matrices.